Genetics

 Differences in children’s cognitive skills are apparent from as young as 2 years of age, and often increase over time from infancy and throughout childhood.
 To better understand why children differ so much in cognitive development, we conduct meta-analytic and original empirical studies.
 Our work on this topic is funded by the Nuffield Foundation and the Jacobs Foundation.
 Our findings will contribute to developing interventions that improve children’s cognitive skills and in turn reduce the gaps in school performance and educational achievement.

-Our new report on the gene-environment interplay in early life cognitive development.
+Our report on the gene-environment interplay in early life cognitive development

 Understanding genetic influences Differences in our physical and psychological traits, for example our height, weight, and cognitive skills, are partly influenced by the genes that we inherit from our parents.